Ikpong-Joseph/RiseIn-SolanaBootcamp-FinalProject/4-FinalProjectFrontendUpdates/README.md

-# Web3 Auction DApp - README
+# Solana Review Project - README

 Welcome to the **Web3 Review** project repository!
 This decentralized solana-based project from RiseIn's Solana Bootcamp leverages blockchain technology to implement a review platform on the Solana network.
 Participants can add, update and view reviews.